Illness in your retirement

 There are income tax reliefs for older people and tax reliefs for people with a disability.

-There is tax relief on nursing home fees and for dependent relatives.
+There is tax relief on nursing home fees.